17+ Insanely Actionable Content Marketing Hacks

 Update your most high-performing blog posts quite often (more often than the others) and see the extent of stretch on your progress graphs.

 You want to keep updating your old posts because you don’t want them to lose their popularity.

 But, how does that help with keeping the popularity intact?

 Now, this might sound crazy, but Google has a thing for the new posts (you can dig into the topic in Neil Patel’s blog here).
-If it doesn’t, previously ranked posts would stay up there forever, new ones won’t get a chance.
-There would be no competition and no improvement, only outdated content.
+If it doesn’t, previously ranked posts would stay up there forever; new ones won’t get a chance forever.
+There would be no competition and no improvement, only outdated content, and worn out information.
 Google would lose its searches to other search engines.

-So, a content marketing strategy for 2019 and beyond would be considered spot on if it focuses more on the video content.
+So, a content marketing strategy for 2020 and beyond would be considered spot on if it focuses more on the video content.

 A HubSpot Visual Content Marketing stats guide claims that Infographics have the potential to increase your web traffic by 12%, which is HUGE!

 CoSchedule states that their recent infographic on Content hacking received 10X more shares compared to other content types.
-This is no less impressive either.
+This is no less impressive, either.

 The best part is that these results are not popular-brands specific.
-You too are welcome to join the club.
+You, too, are welcome to join the club.

 Success in today’s competitive environment calls for a lot of content creation.
 However, time is a luxury that most businesses and marketers can’t afford.